Captain America: Civil War (soundtrack)

 Captain America: Civil War (Original Motion Picture Soundtrack) is the film score to the Marvel Studios film Captain America: Civil War composed by Henry Jackman.
 Hollywood Records released the album on May 6, 2016.

 Background

-In August 2014, directors Anthony and Joe Russo announced that Jackman, who wrote the score for Captain America: The Winter Soldier, would return to write the score for Civil War.
+In August 2014, directors Anthony and Joe Russo announced that Henry Jackman, who wrote the score for Captain America: The Winter Soldier, would return to write the score for Civil War.
 Jackman noted that the industrial elements of the track "The Winter Soldier" from the soundtrack to The Winter Soldier was a good indication of what the soundtrack to Civil War would sound like, though he cautioned it was "just a jumping off point since the Russos are looking for something new — similar with a twist."
 However, Jackman noted that the score for Civil War is more symphonic and orchestral than Winter Soldier.

 Track listing

 All music composed by Henry Jackman.